-Although edible mushrooms add extra flavour to food, some believe they offer little or no nutritional value.
+Although edible mushrooms add extra flavor to food, some believe they offer little or no nutritional value.
 Also, the poisonous varieties of mushrooms have given them a bad rap.

 In this article, the benefits and potential health risks associated with eating mushrooms will remain discussed.